Have you ever heard that the best way to get a successful job is to start by doing an internship?

 Building relationships with these people is another approach towards acquiring a job in another country.

-The saying "it's not what you know, it's who you know," is somewhat accurate.
+it's not what you know, it's who you know," is somewhat accurate.

 It is advantageous to network as much as possible, and try to build as many connections as you can.